 Ways you may be contacted by a scholarship scam:

 Now that you have a good overview of what scholarship scams look and sound like, here’s 8 more tips on how to avoid them!

 2. Research the name of the scholarship to see what else comes up

 Finding scholarships is easier than you think nowadays, but so are your chances of stumbling into a scam.

-When you are writing a research paper, it is important to check multiple sources to verify that the same information is shown on every page.
+Let us put it this way, when you are writing a research paper, it is important to check multiple sources to verify that the same information is shown on every page.
 Why?
-Because anyone, anywhere, can put ANYTHING online.
+Because anyone, anywhere, can put anything online.

 Do the same thing with your scholarships.
 In your scholarship search, if you find a scholarship on one site, type the name into Google and see what else you can find about it.